ImanHaqimi/MAL2017/README.md

    - Integrated push notifications for reservation approvals, updates, or cancellations.
 3. *Seamless Architecture:*
    - Built using Android Studio, Java, SQLite, and Retrofit.
-   - Combines REST API and Firebase for data synchronization and management.
+   - Combines REST API for data synchronization and management.

 ---